Contact

 New Zealand Plant Conservation Network

-The NZPCN network was formed in recent years to bring more attention to New Zealand’s threatened plant species.
-Quite apart from the work carried out by the Network, the main reason that people should visit this website is that it is one of the best online resources about native plants.
-Individual plant profile sheets provide information on the habitat, threat status and cultivation requirements of a large (and growing) number of species.
-One of the best features of the website is the huge range of photos of plants, many of which show them within their natural habitat.
-Sometimes, images like these can provide greater understanding than written accounts.
+Individual plant profile sheets provide information on the habitat, threat status and cultivation requirements of a large number of species.
+One of the best features of the website is the vast range of plant images, many of which show them within their natural habitat.
+Sometimes, photos like these can provide greater understanding than written accounts.

 nzpcn.org.nz